UBC-MDS/DSCI_522_Bee_Count_Comparison_Group_26/README.md

 Prior to analysis, we performed EDA to assess the type of distribution and density of bee counts at each type of site, as well as to assess median and mean of bee counts at each site type.
 The distribution of bee counts of types of site are represented with histogram plot:

 ![fig 1](https://github.com/UBC-MDS/DSCI_522_Bee_Count_Comparison_Group_26/blob/main/src/figures/bee_df_hist.png)
+*Figure 1: The plot above displays the right skew in the bee count.
+The majority of samples have a count of zero.
+This is not surprising considering that bees are likely to congregate in certain areas and be absent from others.*

 and the density is displayed with violin plots combined with indication of median and mean values of bee counts on the same plot:

 ![fig 2](https://github.com/UBC-MDS/DSCI_522_Bee_Count_Comparison_Group_26/blob/main/src/figures/bee_df_violin.png)
+*Figure 2: The plot shows that visibly there are difference in the mean and median values between sites.
+However, since they are counts, they cannot be simply compared with averages.
+The plot also underlines how the data is skewed.*

 The full EDA report can be found [here](https://github.com/UBC-MDS/DSCI_522_Bee_Count_Comparison_Group_26/blob/main/src/eda_bee.md "Exploratory data analysis report").

 ### 1.4 Methodology
 As observed in EDA, the the data is right skewed.
 To answer the inferential question posted above, we plan to do a hypothesis test for independence of a difference in mean bee counts by site type using Poisson regression analysis.
 Since the response variable, count of bees, is discreet, Poisson is a more suitable regression test.
 In contrast with Linear regression, the coefficients in Poisson regression are multiplicative.
 The coefficient estimates need to be converted by putting *e* to the power of the estimate.
 The resulting number is the multiplicative difference in average bee counts (i.e. site type Natural has x times more bees on average than Agricultural).

+*Note: an even better model to analyze the dataset would be the zero-inflation model.
+However, the authors of this project lack knowledge of this model.*

 **One vs all**
 Example: